-(b) Compensation for harm, supported by evidence, which shall normally not exceed the equivalent of two years' net base salary of the applicant.
-The Dispute Tribunal may, however, in exceptional cases order the payment of a higher compensation for harm, supported by evidence, and shall provide the reasons for that decision.

-6. Where the Dispute Tribunal determines that a party has manifestly abused the proceedings before it, it may award costs against that party.

-7. The Dispute Tribunal shall not award exemplary or punitive damages.

-8. The Dispute Tribunal may refer appropriate cases to the Secretary-General of the United Nations or the executive heads of separately administered United Nations funds and programmes for possible action to enforce accountability.

-25. In ascertaining the most efficient manner in which to adjudicate these appeals involving a protracted classification review process spanning over 20 years, as well as how to remedy the situation, this Tribunal has carefully weighed all the facts, the applicable law, the arguments urged upon us and the particular circumstances of these Appellants.

-26. In particular, Messrs.
-Ejaz and Elizabeth, who have since retired and separated from the Organization, cannot participate in the new NYGSCAC reclassification procedure ordered by the UNDT given that, as already recognized by the NYGSCAC in its 2011 report, OHRM's Classification Section has never completed the proper job description classification documents - i.e., a job description finalized by OHRM with its classification rating note - concerning the posts they held, a fact which the Respondent admitted before the UNDT.

-27. Further, Mr. Cherian and Mr. Cone passed away in 2012, a fact of which the UNDT was aware, and their estates cannot participate in a new reclassification procedure before the NYGSCAC as the UNDT ordered.
-In the case of Mr. Cherian, he also did not have his job description finalized.

-28. On 6 September 2011, the Appellants, together with the others in the Aly et al. group, filed a joint application with the Dispute Tribunal contesting the post reclassification decision made by the ASG/OHRM on 8 June 2011, based on the NYGSCAC recommendations of 7 June 2011, in which they challenged, in particular, the legality of the appointments to the NYGSCAC and its composition, as well as the resultant NYGSCAC report and its findings.
+- (b) Compensation for harm, supported by evidence, which shall normally not exceed the equivalent of two years' net base salary of the applicant.
+The Dispute Tribunal may, however, in exceptional cases order the payment of a higher compensation for harm, supported by evidence, and shall provide the reasons for that decision. - 6.
+Where the Dispute Tribunal determines that a party has manifestly abused the proceedings before it, it may award costs against that party. - 7.
+The Dispute Tribunal shall not award exemplary or punitive damages. - 8.
+The Dispute Tribunal may refer appropriate cases to the Secretary-General of the United Nations or the executive heads of separately administered United Nations funds and programmes for possible action to enforce accountability. - 26.
+In ascertaining the most efficient manner in which to adjudicate this appeal involving a protracted classification review process spanning over 20 years, as well as how to remedy the situation, this Tribunal has carefully weighed all the facts, the applicable law and the arguments urged upon us. - 27.
+On 6 September 2011, Aly et al. filed an application with the Dispute Tribunal contesting the post reclassification decision made by the ASG/OHRM on 8 June 2011, based on the NYGSCAC recommendations of 7 June 2011, in which they challenged, in particular, the legality of the appointments to the NYGSCAC and its composition, as well as the resultant NYGSCAC report and its findings.
 By way of remedy, the Appellants sought pecuniary and non-pecuniary damages, as well as legal costs in the sum of USD 20,000 for abuse of proceedings.
-The Appellants did not expressly request either rescission of the contested decision or remand of the case to the NYGSCAC for reconsideration.

-29. The Dispute Tribunal found the contested decision flawed and rescinded the ASG/OHRM decision of 8 June 2011, together with the NYGSCAC recommendations, and ordered a remand of Aly et al.'s case for a full and fair consideration of their grounds of appeal to the NYGSCAC, which was to make its recommendations to the ASG/OHRM for her final decision.
-The Dispute Tribunal, however, dismissed the request for compensation and costs.
+They did not expressly request either rescission of the contested decision or remand of the case to the NYGSCAC for reconsideration. - 28.
+The Dispute Tribunal found the contested decision flawed and rescinded the ASG/OHRM decision of 8 June 2011, together with the NYGSCAC recommendations, and ordered a remand of Aly et al.'s case for a full and fair consideration of their grounds of appeal to the NYGSCAC, which was to make its recommendations to the ASG/OHRM for her final decision.
+The Dispute Tribunal, however, dismissed their request for compensation and costs. - 29.
+The Appellants seek rescission of the remand, or in lieu of a remand, compensation in the sum of two years' net base salary, one year's net base salary for moral damages, and costs of USD 20,000 against the Secretary-General for abuse of process at both the NYGSCAC and the UNDT.

-30. The Appellants submit that the UNDT was correct to rescind the contested decision, but erred in law and procedure when it did not consider their peculiar circumstances by remanding their case to the NYGSCAC for reconsideration.
-They contend it is impossible for their job descriptions to be finalized, since not only Appellants Ejaz and Elizabeth, but also their supervisors, have all retired from the Organization, while Appellants Cherian and Cone have passed away.
-We find these reasons legitimate.

-31. The Appellants seek rescission of the remand and compensation by way of unpaid salary reclassification increase or two years' net base salary and one year's net base salary for moral damages, costs of USD 20,000 against the Secretary-General for abuse of process at both the NYGSCAC and the UNDT.

-32. Other than the above factual differences, the instant matter is, prima facie, similar to the related case disposed of by the Appeals Tribunal at this same 2016 Spring Session in Aly et al. v.
-Secretary-General of the United Nations, Judgment No. 2016-UNAT-622.
-The Aly et al. Judgment applies, mutatis mutandis, to the instant cases and, as such, paragraphs 30 to 51 thereof are adopted hereunder in their entirety:22

-...
-Generally, the Appeals Tribunal defers to the broad discretion of the Dispute Tribunal in the management of its cases.^[23] And the Appeals Tribunal has criticised the Dispute Tribunal for awarding damages when the Applicant has not requested it.^[24] Similarly, the Appeals Tribunal defers to the discretion of the Dispute Tribunal to remand a case.
-While the Appeals Tribunal may reverse an award of damages in cases where a party has not made such a request, by parity of reasoning, it may likewise reverse the awards of damages of the Dispute Tribunal pursuant to its powers under Article 2(3) of our Statute.

-...
-The Appeals Tribunal has ruled that when a reclassification decision is found illegal and a remand is no longer available then compensation is owed by the Respondent:^[25]
+- 30. Generally, the Appeals Tribunal defers to the broad discretion of the Dispute Tribunal in the management of its cases.
+And the Appeals Tribunal has criticised the Dispute Tribunal for awarding damages when the Applicant has not requested it.
+Similarly, the Appeals Tribunal defers to the discretion of the Dispute Tribunal to remand a case.
+While the Appeals Tribunal may reverse an award of damages in cases where a party has not made such a request, by parity of reasoning, it may likewise reverse the awards of damages of the Dispute Tribunal pursuant to its powers under Article 2(3) of our Statute. - 31.
+The Appeals Tribunal has ruled that when a reclassification decision is found illegal and a remand is no longer available then compensation is owed by the Respondent: